All Products

 For more information, see Manage Notebook sessions.

-# Replace with your Serverless StarRocks configurations.
+# Replace the placeholders with your EMR Serverless StarRocks configurations.

 fe_host = "<fe_host>"